PedrobyJoao/nwaku-eval/README.md

 Though, the experiments would get longer and more bug-prone.

-> There are some bugs that I didn't fix so the longer the experiment, more likely it will fail.
+> There are some unfixed bugs, so the longer an experiment runs, the more likely it is to fail.
 >
 > The main one is port binding for the APIs which sometimes it's already in use since we're deploying
 > nodes in parallel.